Streets of Rage 2 - Mega Drive box art

 The Boardwalk

-The opening stage set at a seaside funfair.
-Introduces core mechanics while establishing the game's visual ambition.
+Opening stage at a seaside funfair - introduces core mechanics while communicating the game's visual ambition from the first screen.

 STAGE 2